Datavisualiatie-UGent/project-dv25-1/src/pages/gym_habits.md

 water_density
 ```

-Hydration is crucial for optimal performance and recovery.
-As well as for your overall health.
+Hydration is crucial for optimal performance and recovery, as well as for your overall health.
+But this graph tells us there aren't really any general optimal water intake amounts.
+It might depend heavily on the person.
+Or people are very bad at getting hydrated ¯\(ツ)/¯.

 ```js
 const water = view(Water(gym_data));
 water
 ```

+Water intake is negatively correlated with fat percentage.
+This does not mean there's a causation, there might just be a common way of life between the two factors.

 ## Does the frequency in which we workout matter when considering our BMI?